netxms/netxms-doc/admin/agent-management.rst

 Edit configuration file remotely
 --------------------------------

-Right click on node, select from menu: :guilabel:`Edit agent's configuration file`.
+Right click on node, select :guilabel:`Edit agent's configuration file` from menu.

-On View exit there will be present dialog.
+When closing the editor, a dialog will be presented.
 New configuration apply is performed on agent restart.
-So to immediately apply new configuration on config exit select :guilabel:`Save and Apply`.
-This option will save config and automatically restart the agent.
+So to immediately apply new configuration select :guilabel:`Save and Apply`.
+This option will save configuration file and automatically restart the agent.
 If just :guilabel:`Save` is selected, then agent should be manually restarted to apply new configuration.

 Agent configuration files on server
 -----------------------------------

-Agent master configuration files can be stored on server side and requested by agent with parameter :command:`-M <serverAddress>`.
-On config request server goes through config list from beginning till the end and one by one checks if this config is the requested one by executing filter scripts.
+Agent master configuration files can be stored on server side and requested by agent, if it is launched with :command:`-M <serverAddress>` command line parameter.
+Each configuration file on server is stored along with filter script.
+When server receives configuration request from agent, it goes through available configs and executes filter scripts to find an appropriate configuration.

-If server have found appropriate configuration file then it is sent to agent and old :file:`nxagentd.conf` file is overwritten with incoming one or created new one if there is no :file:`nxagentd.conf` When agent can't connect to server or server hasn't found right config, the agent is started with the old one.
-In case when old configuration file does not exist and it is not possible to get new one from server - agent fails to start.
+If appropriate configuration file is found, it is sent to agent and old :file:`nxagentd.conf` file is overwritten (or a new :file:`nxagentd.conf` file is created, if it did not exist).
+When agent can't connect to server or server hasn't found right configuration, the agent is started with old configuration file.
+In case if agent configuration file does not exist and it is not possible to get new one from the server - agent fails to start.

 .. versionadded:: 1.2.15